CybercentreCanada/assemblyline4_docs/docs/installation/appliance/docker.md

 These following [service profiles](https://docs.docker.com/compose/how-tos/profiles/) can be combined (unless otherwise specified) depending on your deployment requirements:

 - `minimal`: This setup includes the bare-minimum components for everything to be able to run.
 There will be no metrics collected and you will have to tail the log from the docker container logs.
 - `full`: This setup includes every single components and all metrics and logging capabilities.
-Metrics and logs will be gathered inside the same Elasticsearch instance as the processing data and you will have access kibana to view all of those.
+Metrics and logs will be gathered inside the same Elasticsearch instance as the processing data and you will have to access Kibana to view all of those.
 - `archive`: This deploys the Archiver component of Assemblyline but this requires `datastore.archive.enabled: true` in your `config.yml` otherwise the container will terminate.

 **Note**: The `minimal` and `full` profiles are mutually exclusive and are not to be used together.

-You can specify which profiles to use on the commandline using the `--profile` flag or set `COMPOSE_PROFILES` in your `.env` file (default: `COMPOSE_PROFILES=minimal`)
+You can specify which profiles to use on the commandline using the `--profile` flag or set `COMPOSE_PROFILES` in your `.env` file as a comma separated list (default: `COMPOSE_PROFILES=minimal`)

 ## Deploy Assemblyline